caiks/WBOT02/README.md

 `TBOT01` was the semi-static preparatory step - it (1) acquired experience, (2) modelled, and (3) acted in three different stages.
 The *model* was trained using the *inducers* and *conditioners* implemented in the [AlignmentRepaC repository](https://github.com/caiks/AlignmentRepaC).
 The AlignmentRepaC repository is a fast C++ implementation of some of the *practicable inducers* described in the paper *The Theory and Practice of Induction by Alignment* at https://greenlake.co.uk/.
 The AlignmentRepaC repository was tested on the MNIST handwritten digits dataset in  [NISTC](https://github.com/caiks/NISTC#readme). `TBOT01` was able to use its statically learned *model* to find its way around the turtlebot house faster than chance.

 In `TBOT02` we implemented fully dynamic *modelling* - instead of acquiring *history*, *modelling*, and *applying model* separately, these tasks are done concurrently.
 The active functionality was implemented in the [AlignmentActive repository](https://github.com/caiks/AlignmentActive), which depends on the [AlignmentRepaC repository](https://github.com/caiks/AlignmentRepaC). `TBOT02` demonstrated that active *modelling* was no worse than static *induced modelling*, although not as good as static *conditional modelling* (where there is an available label). `TBOT02` also showed that active *modelling* can process *events* in real-time with moderate compute and limited memory requirements, while maintaining high *model likelihoods*.
 The active framework can concurrently manage multiple active *models* structured in different *levels*.
 Higher *levels* can include time-wise *underlying* and reflexive *frames*.
-Active *histories* also allow the temporal analysis of past *events* and *slice* transistions; thus *slice* topologies can provide a mechanism for exploration and control.
+Active *histories* also allow the temporal analysis of past *events* and *slice* transitions; thus *slice* topologies can provide a mechanism for exploration and control.

 In `TBOT03` we sought to improve *modelling* performance by searching for *model likelihood* in the *slice* topology as an indicator of potential new *model*.
 In 'interest' mode the turtlebot acted to move towards the *slice* with the greatest *size* per parent *slice size* of its surrounding *slices*.
 That is, it tended to move towards *on-diagonal slices*.
 In 'unusual' mode the turtlebot acted to move towards the *slice* with the least *size* per parent *slice size*.
 That is, it moved instead towards far *off-diagonal slices*.
 We were able to demonstrate that deliberately searching for interesting or unusual *slices*, rather than acting to attain a labelled goal, can accelerate *model* growth, at least in the case of limited active *history size*.